 The primary focal points in Mathematics 7 include financial literacy; two- and three-dimensional measurement; representing relationships with equations, tables, and graphs; probability; proportionality related to similarity, measurement, and rates; and using statistical representations to analyze and compare data sets.
-Student will use tools, technology, and representations to explore and communicate mathematical ideas.
+Student will use tools, models, technology, and representations to explore and communicate mathematical ideas.

-702031 Mathematics 7 - Honors
+702031 Mathematics 7 Honors

-Prerequisite: Honors Mathematics 6
+Prerequisite: Mathematics 6 Honors (or Math 6